Aliases for DAZAP1 Gene

 GeneCards Summary for DAZAP1 Gene

 DAZAP1 (DAZ Associated Protein 1) is a Protein Coding gene.
-Diseases associated with DAZAP1 include Azoospermia.
+Diseases associated with DAZAP1 include Azoospermia and Infertility.
 Among its related pathways are mRNA surveillance pathway.
-GO annotations related to this gene include nucleic acid binding and RNA binding.
-An important paralog of this gene is MSI1.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
+An important paralog of this gene is RBMX.

 RNA-binding protein, which may be required during spermatogenesis.